-Cause of Clenched Hands After Stroke
+Causes of a Clenched Hand & Curled Fingers After Stroke

-When a stroke damages the part of the brain that controls hand function, it severs that communication between the hand and nervous system.
-As a result, the hand muscles tighten up for protection, which leads to a clenched hand.
+The brain and nervous system are in constant communication with your muscles, telling your muscles when to move and when to relax.
+When a stroke damages areas of the brain that control hand function, such as the motor cortex, it disrupts that communication between the hand and nervous system.
+As a result, the hand muscles will contract involuntarily, or spasm.

 1. Hand Splints

-2. Hand Therapy Exercises
+2. Hand Spasticity Exercises

 3. Passive Exercise